 Whether you choose a morning or afternoon departure, your adventure promises close encounters with Kenya’s famous wildlife — including lions, rhinos, buffaloes, leopards, giraffes, zebras, ostriches, and gazelles — all living freely within this extraordinary urban wilderness.

-Pickup & Transfers for Nairobi National Park Safari Half Day Tour
+Pickup & Transfers for Nairobi National Park Half Day Tour

 - Door-to-door pickup and drop-off within Nairobi is included for all half-day Nairobi National Park safaris, covering hotels, residences, Airbnbs, and city-center locations.

-- Airport pickups from JKIA and Wilson Airport are available, making this tour ideal for short stays, business travelers, and airport layovers.
+- Airport pickups from JKIA and Wilson Airport and airport drop-offs are available, making this tour ideal for short stays, business travelers, and airport layovers.

 - Pickups are supported within approximately 30 km of the park gates (Main Gate, Mbagathi, Langata Gate, or East Gate), and your driver-guide chooses the most practical gate based on your location to minimize transfer time.

-- You can combine airport transfers and safari in one seamless trip—arrive, go straight on game drive, and return to your hotel or back to the airport, depending on your schedule.
+- Hotel pick-up for your Nairobi NP safari and drop-off: You can combine airport transfers and safari in one seamless trip—arrive, go straight on game drive, and return to your hotel or back to the airport, depending on your schedule.

 - The safari runs as a true door-to-door experience: pickup → 4–5 hour game drive → drop-off at your chosen Nairobi location.